Personalisation: Top-level marketing for third-level institutions

 A student won’t sign up to a course based on the advice of a generic university email.

-Your content needs to reach not only promising leads but also connect with their struggles, their trials and tribulations, as they search for their dream course.
+Your third-level marketing campaigns need to reach not only promising leads but also connect with their struggles, their trials and tribulations, as they search for their dream course.

 We’re talking about one-to-one marketing.

 Using smart marketing technologies and tools and combining them with targeted data can give your content marketing efforts the fuel it needs to reach higher levels.

 Education is now almost a commodity service as the demand grows.
 It’s time for the third-level marketing teams to see prospective students as leads and really use the foundations of B2C marketing when creating a winning campaign.
 Everyone wants a better job, higher paycheck and stable career.
 Naturally enough, this ramps up the prices and students are now facing head-spinning costs.